mileweb/docs-content-hdt/en/docs/portal/transports/copy-transport.md

 # Copy a Transport
-You can create a new transport by copying an existing transport and then changing the configuration of the copied transport to suit your requirements.
+For the transport with a range of ports, you can create a new transport by copying an existing transport and then changing the configuration of the copied transport to suit your requirements.

 1. In the left pane, click **Transports** to display the Transports page.